GNC-nub/mosquito_data_refinement/README.md

 ## 1. Loading the correct packages
-Make sure the following packages are pip installed in your working environment:
+Make sure the following packages are pip installed in your working environment / interpreter:
 - numpy
 - h5py
 - sys